ics-software-engineering/meteor-application-template/README.md

 ### CSS

-The application uses [Semantic UI](http://semantic-ui.com/), and installs two Meteor packages: `useraccounts:semantic-ui` and `fabienb4:autoform-semantic-ui`.
+The application uses [Semantic UI](http://semantic-ui.com/), and installs one Meteor packages: `fabienb4:autoform-semantic-ui`.

 The Semantic UI theme files are located in [app/client/lib/semantic-ui](https://github.com/ics-software-engineering/meteor-application-template/tree/master/app/client/lib/semantic-ui) directory.

 Because the application implements a menu fixed to the top of the screen, the [app/imports/ui/stylesheets/style.css](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/ui/stylesheets/style.css) file adds 61px of padding to the body.
 Other page templates add additional padding to improve the look.

-If you wish to customize the Semantic UI theme, follow the instructions in [Semantic-UI-Meteor](https://github.com/Semantic-Org/Semantic-UI-Meteor).
+To learn more about the Semantic UI theme, see [Semantic-UI-Meteor](https://github.com/Semantic-Org/Semantic-UI-Meteor).

 ### Routing